inesnmajor/Data-Visualization-with-Power-BI/README.md

 ## How to Use

-In this case the project is presented only on the pdf
+In this case the project is presented only on the pdf with a report to support our decisions

 ---